WuweiJS/wuwei/README.md

 }
 ```

-In this case, Score has source store "counter", when counter's value changed, will trigger "onSourceUpdate" to update Score itself.
+In this case, Score (`Store Class`) has source store "counter", when counter's value changed, will trigger Score's method "onSourceUpdate" to update Score itself.

 ### onSourceUpdate( ...storeValues )

-ActiveStore provide method "onSourceUpdate", you can override it to implement how to update this store when source store changed.
+ActiveStore provide method "onSourceUpdate", you can override it to implement how to update this store when `Source store` changed.

 ### Create a Store